alina-yur/graalvm-in-practice/README.md

   * [Overview of compiler optimization levels](https://github.com/alina-yur/native-spring-boot?tab=readme-ov-file#optimization-levels-in-native-image)
   * 👩‍💻 PGO 👩‍💻 **PC**
     * ML-enabled PGO
-    * You can use LCOV tooling to [visualize](https://www.graalvm.org/latest/reference-manual/native-image/optimizations-and-performance/PGO/LCOV/) PGO profiles"
+    * You can use LCOV tooling to [visualize](https://www.graalvm.org/latest/reference-manual/native-image/optimizations-and-performance/PGO/LCOV/) PGO profiles
      * Build with `--pgo-instrument -H:+ProfilingLCOV`
      * Run with `./target/spring-petclinic-instrumented-lcov`
      * Visualize in the tooling of your choice, e.g.